History of Sega in Croatia

 |Official Sega distributor(s): Comy (1990-1991), Europatrade (1994-1998), Videotop (2004-2010), Computerland (2010-2014), Videotop (2014-2018), Colby (2018-present)|

 Croatia declared independence from Yugoslavia in 1991.
-One of the first and popular consoles was Terminator 2 modeled on Sega Mega Drive.
+One of the first and popular consoles was Rambo TV Game, a Atari 2600 clone, that was quickly replaced by famiclones like Terminator 2, the most popular of this clones, designed to resemble Sega Mega Drive.

 In 2004 Slovenian company Videotop began selling Sega games in this country.
 In 2010, the distribution was take over by Computerland but in 2014 Videotop returned as a distributor and in 2016 became a representative of Sega in all former Yugoslavia.In 2017, Videotop became the property of Computerland Group.
 In 2018, Videotop was acquired by Colby which also belongs to the Computerland Group which means that the distributor of Sega is now Colby.

 - ↑ Svet Kompjutera (SCG) #73: "Oktobar 1990" page 45